 Basic and further training

-The uniqueness of the Swiss education system lies in the co-existence of vocational educational and training (VET) and high quality education.
+One special feature of the Swiss education system lies in the co-existence of vocational education and training (VET) and high quality academic education.
 This gives the system great permeability: It is possible to change from one track to the other at any level and obtain a qualification.